 - WIN-T had an IOT&E in May 2012, with a planned full-rate production decision (FRP) in September 2012 - Problems identified in the IOT&E resulted in a USD (AT&L) decision to proceed with a 2nd LRIP decision instead of FRP, and plan an FOT&E. The identified problems included: - Poor network stability of both the terrestrial and satellite networks.
-The terrestrial network also showed very limited range - Poor performance of the company based Soldier Network Extension - Poor reliability of all configuration items - The FOT&E was conducted in May 2013.
-Continuing problems led the USD (AT&L) to decide upon a 3rd LRIP instead of an FRP, and plan for an FOT&E2 in November 2014.
-Identified problems included: - Poor performance of the company based Soldier Network Extension - Poor range of the terrestrial based network - Overly complex and non-intuitive interfaces on leader vehicles - The agreed need to correct the problems cited above caused USD(AT&L) and the Army to plan for a full-rate production decision in May 2015, vice an original goal of September 2012
+The terrestrial network also showed very limited range - Poor performance of the company based Soldier Network Extension - Poor reliability of all configuration items - The first FOT&E was conducted in May 2013.
+Continuing problems led the USD (AT&L) to decide upon a 3rd LRIP instead of an FRP, and execute an FOT&E2 in November 2014.
+Identified problems included: - Poor performance of the company based Soldier Network Extension - Poor range of the terrestrial based network - Overly complex and non-intuitive interfaces on leader vehicles - Improved performance at the November 2014 FOT&E2 led to a full-rate production decision in June 2015, vice an original goal of September 2012